dfrommont/gitless/README.md

-This is a fork of the Gitless project, aiming to improve on the work of the many Gitless contributors by adding the following new features: an undo command, tie-in API to another project (start pending completeion of this) to create "runnable" repositories using DevOps tools and a tie-in API to DIT - This authors ongoign project creating a wrapper application controlling automated permission workflows and accessibility modes over Gitless through a wrapper application.
+This is a fork of the Gitless project, aiming to improve on this work by adding new features like an undo command and greater support among users and has been created as part of a dissertation project by the author whilst at the University of Sussex (UK).
+For more details on this work, contact the author for a copy of the paper.

 Gitless
 =======